 100% Renewable Energies Starting Today is Not Enough

 The loss of anthropocentric aerosols concurrent with a switch from fossil fuel energies will induce an additional global temperature rise on the order of 1 to 2 degrees Celsius.
 Reduced rate of CO2 emissions due to infrastructure maintenance for existing renewable options would be of little use for preventing a temperature rise beyond 3 degrees Celsius with respect to pre-industrial levels.
-The accompanying graph on the left plots future trajectories of the Earth in the CO2 temperature plane for hypothetical scenarios, each of which assumes that the global total consumption of energy comes from one particular technology.
+The accompanying graph on the right plots future trajectories of the Earth in the CO2 temperature plane for hypothetical scenarios, each of which assumes that the global total consumption of energy comes from one particular technology.

 The MEER Framework combines complementary strategies to produce synergism for mitigating intractable environmental problems.
 These problems include falling food production, dying ecosystems, escaping arctic methane, rising surface temperatures worldwide, and a sluggish transition to renewable energy.
 As its top engineering objective, MEER prioritizes maximizing the health and functioning of ecosystems while minimizing ecological harm from resource extraction.

 Earth’s ecosystems run on the power of sunlight.
 Mirrors and other specular reflectors are versatile tools that enable us to manage sunlight and convert it to clean and sustainable energy.

 The strategy seeks to deploy durable and scalable land-based arrays of specular reflectors to redirect sunlight back into space, away from Earth and her atmosphere, increasing Earth's shine, or albedo while cooling the climate and helping ecosystems stay within temperature ranges that support life.